Huanshere/VideoLingo/README.en.md

 ### One-Click Package Installation

-1. Download the `v0.8.0` one-click package (700M): [Direct Link](https://vip.123pan.cn/1817874751/8050534)
+1. Download the `v0.8.0` one-click package (700M): [Direct Link](https://vip.123pan.cn/1817874751/8050534) | [Baidu Backup](https://pan.baidu.com/s/1H_3PthZ3R3NsjS0vrymimg?pwd=ra64)
 2. After extracting, double-click `OneKey.bat` in the folder
 3. In the opened browser window, make necessary configurations in the sidebar, then create your video with one click!

-> Note: Refer to the image at the bottom of the [Local Installation Guide](./docs/install_locally_en.md) for the key configuration in the sidebar
+> 💡 Note: This project requires API keys for large language models and Replicate's API for WhisperX cloud computing 🌩️ For application and configuration of api_keys, please read the [Local Installation Guide](./docs/install_locally_en.md)

 ### Source Code Installation Method